AhmedSawx/pencode-docs/docs/getting-started/language-preview.md

 ### Object Creation

 The fundamental building block is the object creation statement.
-This is how you create a `Cube`, `Line`, or any other vector object.
+This is how you create a `Rectangle`, `Line`, or any other vector object.

 **Syntax:**
 ```pencode